 |Felt experience::pleasant, neutral, or painful sensation, feeling, second of the five aggregates [vedanā]| that is permanent, enduring, eternal, not subject to change: this is accepted as not existing by the wise in the world, and I too say that it does not exist.

 |Perception::The mental process of recognizing and giving meaning to experience.
-It marks things by signs, labels, or associations drawn from memory and the field of contact.
+It marks sensory information by signs, labels, or associations drawn from memory and the field of contact.
 Perception shapes how one experiences the world; third of the five aggregates [sañña]| that is permanent, enduring, eternal, not subject to change: this is accepted as not existing by the wise in the world, and I too say that it does not exist.

-|intentional constructs::intentions, volitions, choices; mental and bodily volitional activities; thought formations and constructed experiences (including proliferative tendencies); kamma-producing processes; fourth of the five aggregates [saṅkhāra]| that are permanent, enduring, eternal, not subject to change: this is accepted as not existing by the wise in the world, and I too say that it does not exist.
+|Intentional constructs::intentions, volitions, choices; mental and bodily volitional activities; thought formations and constructed experiences (including proliferative tendencies); kamma-producing processes; fourth of the five aggregates [saṅkhāra]| that are permanent, enduring, eternal, not subject to change: this is accepted as not existing by the wise in the world, and I too say that it does not exist.

-|consciousness::quality of awareness — distinctive knowing that arises in dependence on the meeting of eye and form, ear and sound, nose and odor, tongue and taste, body and tangible object, mind and mind object [viññāṇa]| that is permanent, enduring, eternal, not subject to change: that is accepted as not existing by the wise in the world, and I too say that it does not exist.
+|Consciousness::quality of awareness — distinctive knowing that arises in dependence on the meeting of eye and form, ear and sound, nose and odor, tongue and taste, body and tangible object, mind and mind object [viññāṇa]| that is permanent, enduring, eternal, not subject to change: that is accepted as not existing by the wise in the world, and I too say that it does not exist.

 And what is it, bhikkhus, which is accepted as existing by the wise in the world, if which I too say that it exists?
-Form that is |impermanent::not lasting, transient, unreliable [anicca]|, |dissatisfactory::uncomfortable, unpleasant [dukkha]|, and |subject to change::of the nature of alteration, decay [vipariṇāmadhamma]|: that is accepted as existing by the wise in the world, and I too say that it exists.
+Form that is |impermanent::not lasting, transient, unreliable [anicca]|, |unsatisfactory::uncomfortable, unpleasant [dukkha]|, and |subject to change::of the nature of alteration, decay [vipariṇāmadhamma]|: that is accepted as existing by the wise in the world, and I too say that it exists.

 There is, bhikkhus, a |worldly phenomenon::characteristic of the world [lokadhamma]| to which the Tathāgata has |awakened to::realized, discovered [abhisambujjhati]| and |fully realized::had a breakthrough to [abhisameti]|.
 Having awakened to it and fully realized it, he |describes::points to [ācikkhati]| it, teaches it, |makes it known::articulates clearly [paññapeti]|, establishes it, |reveals::uncovers [vivarati]| it, |analyzes it in detail::dissects it, explain it in detail [vibhajati]|, and |makes it plain::clarifies it [uttānīkaroti]|.